Amjadadam1/data-cleaning-in-sql-project/README.md

 # Data Cleaning IN SQL Project

-### in this i cleand data using Housing data using microsoft sql Server
+### In this project cleaned  Housing data using Microsoft SQL Server